 Sjávarsmiðjan - Reykhólar Seabaths is a family run business, located in an old restored workshop in which they also run a café.
 They sell seaweed products like seaweed flakes, seaweed salt and the seaweed powder, which I soaked in.
 Inside their café, I saw this green powder in 2 bowls, this is the seaweed powder used in the sea baths.

 I heard on the news last spring that there are plans of expanding and opening up additional sea baths on the shore south of the village.
-I think that is a very good idea and will have to try them out as well - hopefully, next year.
+I think that is a very good idea and will have to try them out as well.
+UNFORTUNATELY, DUE TO COVID, THE SEABATHS HAVE NO CLOSED DOWN (2021).

 Þörungaverksmiðjan factory at Reykhólar